 Motorhome vs Hotel: A Real Cost Comparison for a Family of Four

 How does motorhome vs hotel cost really compare for a family holiday?
 The honest answer is: it depends.
 A motorhome is not always the cheapest option on paper, but when you factor in transport, accommodation, a kitchen, and total flexibility, the value shifts significantly.
-Here is a genuine breakdown of what a family of four would spend on a five-night holiday, comparing motorhome hire against a hotel stay using real Yorkshire prices.
+Here is a genuine breakdown using real Yorkshire prices, not vague estimates.

 The Scenario: A Family of Four in the Dales

 Two adults and two children (ages 6 and 9), five nights in the Yorkshire Dales during the Easter school holidays.
 This is peak family holiday territory, and prices reflect that.
-We will compare a motorhome hire with campsite fees against a family hotel room with meals and activities.
+We will compare three options: motorhome hire with campsite fees, a mid-range hotel, and a self-catering holiday cottage.

-Starting with motorhome hire.
-A four-berth motorhome from our fleet during Easter school holidays typically costs around 160 to 180 pounds per night, so roughly 800 to 900 pounds for five nights.
-That is your biggest single cost, but it covers both accommodation and transport for the entire trip.
+A four-berth motorhome from our fleet during Easter school holidays costs around 160 to 180 pounds per night - roughly 800 to 900 pounds for five nights.
+That covers both your accommodation and your transport for the entire trip.

 Campsite fees in the Dales vary.
-A well-equipped site like Aysgarth Falls Caravan Park or Cote Ghyll in Osmotherley charges around 30 to 40 pounds per night for a motorhome pitch with electric hookup during school holidays.
+A well-equipped site like Aysgarth Falls Caravan Park or Knight Stainforth Hall charges around 30 to 40 pounds per night for a motorhome pitch with electric hookup during school holidays.
 Budget approximately 175 pounds for five nights across one or two sites.

 Fuel is the next consideration.
 From our Pontefract depot to the heart of the Dales is around 60 miles.
 A modern motorhome manages roughly 25 to 30 miles per gallon, and with local driving during your trip you might cover 250 to 300 miles total.
-At current diesel prices, that is approximately 80 to 100 pounds in fuel.
+At current diesel prices, that is approximately 80 to 100 pounds.

 Activities vary, but many of the best things in the Dales are free - walking to Malham Cove, the waterfalls at Aysgarth, the stepping stones at Bolton Abbey.
 Budget perhaps 50 to 80 pounds for a couple of paid attractions.